 To configure the inherited permission model for a document class:

 1. Open the library administration interface.

 2. Select Document classes.

 3. Press the name of the document class you want to configure.

 5. Next to the Document permissions are inherited from, select an option from the drop-down list:

-- Class: the permissions are the same for all documents in the class — these permissions are defined in the Security tab (see steps 6 and 7).
+- Class: the permissions are the same for all documents in the class — these permissions are defined in the Security tab (see step 6).

 - Folder: the permissions are defined by the document’s parent folder.
-Learn more: Share documents and folders in your Secured Folder.
+Learn more: Share files and folders in your Secured Folder.

 - The document’s current workflow state: the permissions are defined in the permissions pop-up for each workflow state.
 Learn more: Set workflow permissions.

 6. If you set the document permissions to be inherited from the document class, the panel Inherited permissions for document class [class name] appears.